-Mobile applicants also complete 53% fewer applications and they have no qualms about moving on from an application if it takes too long or is too difficult to complete from a mobile device.
-As an employer, just think of it this way: each qualified candidate who gets annoyed by a bad mobile application experience is one less qualified candidate you’ll get a chance to meet.
+Mobile applicants also have no qualms about moving on from an application if it takes too long or is too difficult to complete from a mobile device.
+As an employer, just think of it this way: Each qualified candidate who gets annoyed by a bad mobile application experience is one less qualified candidate you’ll get a chance to meet.

 Pro tip: Job seekers should be able to apply to your job in less than 3 minutes.
-An applicant tracking system like CareerPlug can help you accomplish this by providing candidates with a fast, easy mobile-friendly job application.
+An applicant tracking system like CareerPlug can help you accomplish this by providing candidates with an easy mobile-friendly job application.

 Need more advice on increasing your applicant pipeline?
 CareerPlug can help!